nazar-art/spring-cloud-config/spring-boot-config/README.md

     http://localhost:8081/greetings

-- update something at the config-repo -> like value for `my.greeting`:`newly updated value`
+- update something at the config-repo -> like value for `my.greeting`:`Newly updated value`
 - check if it is updated on server:

       http://localhost:8888/spring-boot-config/default